 When I was growing up, the nightly family dinner was a fairly formal occasion.
 We’d all sit around the table in relative silence, just trying to get through it as quickly as possible so we could leave before we made a mistake.
-You see manners were of utmost importance to my father.
+You see, manners were of utmost importance to my father.
 God forbid you accidentally scrape your plate with the knife or commit some other gaffe; a glare would come from him that would make your blood run cold.
-On one hand this was great, because I learned manners that will serve me well if I am suddenly invited to dinner at the White House (which reminds me I should go get the mail).
+On one hand this was great, because I learned manners that will serve me well if I am suddenly invited to dinner at the White House.
 It also taught me to eat very quickly, which served me well years later.
 There was a time in college when I could get a hamburger at a drive-thru window and have it finished before I pulled out of the driveway, ready to deal with traffic.
 I didn’t exactly savor it, but hey, we are talking Burger King here.

 My mother cooked most of the meals.
 She did not like desserts, so we rarely had them.
-However when dad cooked, they were always a part of the meal, a good reason to slow down and anticipate the joys to come.
+However when dad cooked, they were a big deal, a good reason to slow down and anticipate the joys to come.
 He wasn’t the type to throw ice cream in a bowl, but did things on a more advanced level, like baked Alaska, cherries jubilee, or homemade vanilla ice cream with bourbon mint sauce – all very haute cuisine in those days.
-It was such a special occasion, my sisters and I always made room, no matter how much we had already eaten.
+It was such a special occasion, we always made room, no matter how much we had already eaten.
 My sister came up with a brilliant explanation that has served me well to this day:

 “I have a dinner tank and a dessert tank.
 Even if I eat until I am full, I always have room for dessert because that tank is still empty.”